-Geobear provided urgent works to stabilise the bank of the grand central canal running through Tiverton in the UK.
+Geobear provided urgent works to stabilise the bank of the Grand Western Canal running through Tiverton in the UK.
 The embankment had become unstable due to burrowing animals and Devon District Council needed an urgent solution.

 Difficulty with site access meant there were a limited number of solutions open to Devon DC.
 A cement-based material would put additional weight on the site weakening the deep soils and could lead to ruptures.
 Additionally, heavy plant equipment would not be able to access the site without significant enabling works.